dsomleff/data-structures-js/trees/README.md

 }
 ```
 or your tree will always contain only unique values.

+### Binary Tree (BT)
+Main difference with BST - no data flow to left and right.
+Any value can be parent/child of the tree, until it has
+left and right properties - it's a valid BT
 ### BST Big O
 No matter what you're doing with the tree: finding, adding, removing - number of steps always will be the same.
 We
 can call it `O(log n)`. </br>